Antigua (Antilles), Guatemala

 It also houses the Parque Central, a space with abundant shade from trees, where visiting “gringos” and expats – mostly Spanish students from numerous local schools – spend time reading or telling the latest adventures between the green panzas, so the townspeople were nicknamed for eating avocado pear in industrial quantities.

-As it happens to us, every two minutes, small groups of Mayan sellers who try to foist bracelets more huipiles, cuts, Girdles, other garments and portable crafts.
+As it happens to us, every two minutes, small groups of Mayan sellers who try to foist bracelets more huipils, cuts, Girdles, other garments and portable crafts.
 At night, it's normal to play marimba bands there, but we were gifted with something even more rewarding.

 on Stage, Antigua, Guatemala